-Other medications commonly used to treat PH include digoxin, which helps the heart beat stronger.
-Digoxin is also used to treat heart failure.
+Other medications used to treat PH include digoxin (Lanoxin), which helps the heart pump stronger.
+Digoxin is also sometimes used to treat heart failure or other heart diseases.

 Healthy organs can be implanted, but transplant surgery has its risks.
-It’s a complicated operation, and there is always a waiting list for healthy organs.
+It’s a very complex operation that can come with associated risks, and there’s always a waiting list for healthy organs.

-- With proper and early treatment, can I still live a normal life-span with my PH?
+With proper and early treatment, can I still live a normal life span with pulmonary hypertension (PH)?A Healthline reader